openpesa/node-pesa/README.md

 ## Road Map

-1. Validate data input using Regex before API call.
+1. Validate data input using Regex before the API call.
-2. If fields are not provided then generate random string for "input_ThirdPartyConversationID" and "input_TransactionReference"
+2. If fields are not provided then generate a random string for "input_ThirdPartyConversationID" and "input_TransactionReference"
-3. Allow optional input for not required fields in request.
+3. Allow optional input for not required fields in a request.
+4. Check and Throw an error when used outside of Node.js due to security reasons, Advice on use outside Node.js.
+5. Validate Secret Keys length and format.